COVID-19 vaccines: key facts

 This is because more data is needed from ongoing and additional studies in the long term to understand how long protection lasts after vaccination.

-For example, the company that markets Comirnaty, the first authorised COVID-19 vaccine in the EU, will continue to follow up the people vaccinated in its main clinical trial for 2 years.
+For example, the company behind the first authorised COVID-19 vaccine in the EU will continue to follow up the people vaccinated in its main clinical trial for 2 years.
 This will allow the company to gather information on the duration of protection generated by the vaccine.

 EU authorities will also be coordinating independent studies on the use of COVID-19 vaccines in real life, to gather more information on their long-term safety and benefit in the general population.

-The results of these long-term studies will inform future vaccination strategies.
+The results of these post-authorisation studies will monitor the performance of authorised vaccines in real life and they may contribute to future vaccination strategies.

 Vaccination policies are not decided by EMA but by public health agencies in EU member states.
 More information is available on the European Vaccination Information Portal.